binary-riviera/repo/README.md

 ## To Run

 To run the program, run `python train.py` from the main directory.
-Currently, to modify what models are run change the array at line 134 of train.py needs to be modified.
+Currently, to modify what models are run change the array at line 134 of train.py.

 The currently implemented models are as follows:

 | Model                                     | Label              | Type      | Notes                 |